 For example, HR teams don’t have the time or accreditation to answer every unique benefit and personal finance question an employee might have.
 By partnering with a workplace financial wellbeing program that offers digital tools and access to Certified Financial Planner™ professionals, you can call on the experts for trustworthy, compliant guidance.

 We hope these suggestions spark inspiration for celebrating National Wellness Month at your workplace.

-For help implementing any of these ideas or to discuss your company’s wellness program, feel free to reach out.
+For help implementing any of these ideas or to discuss your company’s financial wellbeing strategy, feel free to reach out.
 At LearnLux, we’re here to help.